hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 <HaiTag requiresBasis={true} />
 </HaiTags>

-**Vixxy** is a user-accessible interface to toggle or trigger effects on your avatar in Basis.
+**Vixxy** is a user-accessible interface to toggle or trigger effects on your avatar in Basis Framework projects.

 It is primarily intended to be used through the Unity inspector directly by **non-programmer users**.